Kshmr: 2003–2013: The Cataracs

 Hollowell-Dhar was originally part of the hip-hop production duo the Cataracs with high school friend David Singer-Vine, releasing hits such as "Like a G6" with Far East Movement and "Bass Down Low" with DEV, and co-producing others such as Selena Gomez's second song off her debut album Stars Dance.
 Following Singer-Vine's departure from the duo in 2012, Hollowell-Dhar continued producing music with the name the Cataracs until 2014.

+Before he released songs under Kshmr, he co-produced tracks like 'Tsunami' by DVBBS and Borgeous, as well as 'Stampede' by Dimitri Vegas & Like Mike, Dvbbs, and Borgeous.

 2014: Transition into Kshmr

 In 2014, Hollowell-Dhar started making electro house music under the alias of Kshmr.
 Under this name, he charted on Beatport.
-Before he released songs under Kshmr, he co-produced tracks like 'Tsunami' by DVBBS and Borgeous, as well as 'Stampede' by Dimitri Vegas & Like Mike, Dvbbs, and Borgeous.
 Hollowell-Dhar released his first single "Megalodon" on February 24, 2014, through Spinnin' Records.
 A Kshmr and R3hab collaboration resulted in the single "Karate" that charted in SNEP in March 2015.
 Most of Hollowell-Dhar's songs are released under Spinnin' Records.
-Hollowell-Dhar started raising attention when his single "Burn", a collaboration with DallasK, debuted reached the Top 40 chart on Beatport then eventually reached No. 1.
+Hollowell-Dhar started raising attention when his single "Burn", a collaboration with DallasK, debuted on the Top 40 chart on Beatport and eventually reached No. 1.
 The song has been released on 3 labels: Revealed Recordings, Spinnin' Records, and Ultra Records.